- HR Digitisation

 One area where you can benefit is in the area of document management.
 With every department using standard forms or generating specialised documents, it's no small feat keeping track of all them.

 DMS can make this ongoing pain point a little less awful for your HR team and become a good management solution.
 Let's look at some of the main benefits you can expect from a document management software.

 How do you keep important and sensitive documents safe?
 Locking them in an office or file room only provides limited protection from physical theft.
 One careless employee can leave all your documents exposed to any random visitor.

 Storing them on your company's private network is an improvement, but a network is only as secure as the people who use it.
 Let one employee fall prey to a phishing scam and the network is an open book.

 A document management software largely removes these concerns by encrypting files and locking them behind another layer of security.
 Only your employees can access the files.

 That leads us to the next benefit: access control.

 In security, access control is one of the ways you prevent unauthorised access to a location or information.
 For digital security around information, this usually takes the form of permission roles for access and file sharing.

 Each employee needs permission to access to certain documents.

 The new janitor might only need access to the employee handbook and some job-related checklists.
 The business owner needs complete access.

 Assigning permission roles protects your documents and organisation in key ways.
-You protect from internal data breaches by strictly limiting who can access the people system.
+You protect from internal data breaches by strictly limiting who can access the employee database.

 You also protect from external breaches.
 Only a small number of people possess rights to all the sensitive documents.
 That reduces the odds that exposed credentials will cause a catastrophic breach.